Are the optimists right?

-Today nuclear power is an important (and problematic) part of the equation, but the harbinger of a new Age?
+Today nuclear power is an important (and problematic) part of the equation, but was it the harbinger of a new Age?
 No. Progress always proves harder than promised.

-Yet we’ve also learned that technology can quickly, dramatically transform our lives.
-It might not solve all our problems, but it certainly does change what our problems are.
+We’ve also learned that technology can quickly, dramatically transform people's lives.
+It might not solve all our problems, but it certainly does change the problems we've got.